What Is Mandatory Access Control (MAC) in Cybersecurity?

 Key Takeaways:

-• Learn what Mandatory Access Control (MAC) is and why it’s used in high-security systems
+• Learn what Mandatory Access Control (MAC) is and why it is used in high-security environments

-• Understand how MAC enforces access based on labels and clearance levels
+• Understand how MAC enforces access through security labels and clearance levels

-• See real-world use cases across government, healthcare, and finance
+• Review common use cases across government, healthcare, and financial sectors

-• Compare MAC with DAC to grasp control, flexibility, and ownership differences
+• Compare MAC and DAC in terms of control, flexibility, and ownership

-• Explore key MAC models and best practices for effective implementation
+• Explore core MAC models and implementation considerations

 Diagram of MAC decision-making flow with user label vs resource classification